MiOSke/calculatorWeek6/README.md

 # calculatorWeek6
-# Calculator I built with an added feature.
+## Calculator I built with an added feature.
-Saving using CoreData you can save your results
+Using CoreData you can save your results